Dawn's Light is a baby quilt pattern that's made with two different quilt blocks placed on point and separated with narrow sashing and cornerstones.

 Fabrics in my baby quilt were inspired by the shades we often see at dawn, when the sun is just beginning to peek above the edge of the earth.
-Its muted light softens the landscape, allowing the colors of nature to blend into each other for just a little while.
+Its muted light softens the landscape, allowing the colors of nature to blend into each other.
 On the farm, crops sway and windmills circle in a gentle breeze.

 Twelve framed four patch blocks are sewn in two different color schemes, and mirror image pinwheel blocks complete the layout.